 You do not need a guide to visit the Valley of the Kings, but I think that it is worth it to have one.
 This is an amazing historical site and to get the most out of your visit, I think it is worth it to hire an Egyptologist.

 With that being said, guides are not permitted inside of the tombs.
-Ali, our guide, gave us an overview at the start of our visit, with tips for what to look for in each of the tombs, and then we toured the tombs on our own.
+Your guide will give you an overview at the start of your visit, with tips for what to look for in each of the tombs, and then you will tour the tombs on your own.

 However, if you just want to snap a few photos, a guide is not necessary.